Unlock the power

 Open research positions in Quantum

-Within the project “Silicon carbide photonic integrated circuit (SiCPIC)”, funded by the European Union’s Horizon 2020 Research and innovation Programme under the Marie Skłodowska-Curie Grant Agreement No. 101227010, at DTU Electro, the Technical University of Denmark, we are seeking a candidate for a PhD position to research novel noise characterization techniques for SiC optical frequency combs targeting their application in optical communication systems, dual combs spectroscopy and fibre-sensing.
-The PhD student will participate in an international team, consisting of 15 PhD students at 5 universities and one company.
-The project has partners from five different EU countries.
-All, 15 PhD projects are within the overall theme of SiCOI devices and integration for applications in classic and quantum optical telecommunication, and optical sensing.
-This PhD project will take place at DTU Electro.
-Apart from the time at DTU there will be secondments of 6 months in total at Accelink Denmark and Politecnico Di Torino, Italy.
-There will also be common meetings with the other 14 PhD students in the doctoral network, including 3 training schools.
-As a participant of the project, the PhD student will become part of a team at DTU with expertise in digital signal processing methods, and machine learning methods for amplitude and phase noise characterization of optical frequency combs, recovery of dual-comb measurement signals and various phase demodulation techniques.
+The PhD student will participate in an international team in an EU-funded Doctoral Network project called MINDnet.
+The project consists of 15 Ph.D. students at 7 universities, one research center and two companies.
+The project has partners from eight different EU countries.
+All 15 Ph.d. projects are within the overall theme of neuromorphic computing and analog signal processing, targeting applications in the fields of communication, sensing, geolocalization, space and biomedical.
+This Ph.D. project will take place at DTU Electro.
+Apart from the time at DTU there will be secondments of minimum 3 months at University of Pisa (IT), Fraunhofer Heinrik Hertz Institute (DE) and Spincloud (DE).
+There will also be regular meetings with the other 14 Ph.D. students in the doctoral network, including 4 training schools and two workshops.
+As a participant of the project, the PhD student will become part of a team at DTU with numerical and experimental expertise in photonic computing.
 The activities within the project will benefit from synergies with other projects in the group as well as with other activities at the department.
-The main supervisor will be Professor Darko Zibar, DTU Electro.
-Further information Further information may be obtained from Prof. Darko Zibar (dazi@dtu.dk).
+The main supervisor will be Assoc.
+Prof. Francesco Da Ros, DTU Electro.

 RF Design Engineer